joemoose/dungeoneers.d20/docs/equipment.md

 ## Introduction

-The equipment your character carries and your ingenuity defines your character’s role and specialty in the group.
+The equipment your character carries, and your ingenuity defines your character’s role and specialty in the group.

 ## Inventory slots

-Your character has **12** inventory slots to carry items: 2 hand slots, 4 body slots, and 6 backpack slots.
+Your character has a limited number of inventory slots to carry items: 2 hand slots, STR-3 body slots, and 4 backpack slots.

 - **Hand Slots**: Items being held, such as weapons, shields, and torches.
 - **Body Slots**: Items worn for immediate access during combat, like secondary weapons or ammunition for ranged weapons.
 Armor and helmets also take up body slots.
 - **Backpack Slots**: Items in these slots take a little time to retrieve.
 While in combat, you must use an action to fetch an item from your pack.

+For example, a character with 11 Strength would have 14 inventory slots: 2 hand, 8 body, and 4 backpack.

 Most items take up one inventory slot.
-Some bulky items, such as armor or two-handed weapons, take up two slots.
+Some bulky items, such as two-handed weapons, take up two slots.
 Smaller items may be generally bundled three or so into a single slot.

 Your character can’t carry more items than their inventory allows.
 Carts, horses, or mules can increase inventory space.
 Hirelings can also be employed to haul your equipment.

 ## Coins

 Your character can carry up to 100 coins freely in their pockets.
-After that, each additional 250 coins occupy one inventory slot.
+After that, each additional 200 coins occupy one inventory slot.

 ## Constraints

 Constraints are detrimental conditions your character endures, such as *Wounded* or *Frightened*.
 Constraints can result from failed attribute checks, baleful spells, or events in the narrative.

-Each constraint must be placed in an **inventory slot**.
+Each constraint must be placed in a **body inventory slot**.
 You can have multiple copies of the same constraint.
 An item must be dropped to make room if there aren’t enough inventory slots for a new constraint.

-Some constraints have additional adverse effects besides taking up inventory slots.
+Some constraints have additional adverse effects besides taking up body inventory slots.
 These effects apply as long as the constraint remains in your inventory.

 Constraints can only be removed from your inventory by satisfying their cleared requirement, usually a short, long, or full rest.